aravinho/hexit/README.md

 * Sampling actions proportional to their *U*-scores, rather than acting greedily.
 * Running multiple rollouts in parallel, and averaging the eventual reward for a lower variance estimate of reward.
 * Defining a maximum depth after which rollout must begin, in order to avoid taking the same path every simulation.
+* Anthony, et al. propose a variant of the *UCT-NN* formula, with an added term called the Rapid Action Value Estimation (RAVE) term.
+This uses an all-moves-as-first heuristic to estimate the value of an action during early simulations in which statistics are scarce.
+See Anthony, et al. paper for details.